 A Plans Examiner from the City will review the construction drawings, noting infractions or asking questions about the design.
 The examiner's report might ask for more information or changes to the drawings.
-The permit is issued after the additional information is reviewed and the questions resolved.
-The permit may be subject to conditions noted on the plans or the permit itself.
+After the additional information is reviewed and the questions resolved, the permit is issued.
+The permit may be subject to conditions noted on the plans or on the permit itself.